ToruNiina/toml11/README.md

    |         ~~~~~~~~~~~~~~ the actual type is string
 ```

-NOTE: In order to show this kind of error message, all the toml values has 1 shared_ptr that points the corresponding byte sequence and 2 iterator that points the range.
+NOTE: In order to show this kind of error message, all the toml values has 1 shared_ptr that points the corresponding byte sequence and 2 iterators that point the range.
 It is recommended to destruct all the `toml::value` classes after configuring your application to save the memory resource.

 ### getting arrays